 To continue securing their organisations against the next generation of cyber risks, security leaders should consider these 4 possible outcomes of a ransomware revolution.

 To learn more about 7 ways the ransomware business model could change, read The Near and Far Future of Ransomware Business Models.

 Ransomware actors are already being recruited by governments to put the skills they honed infiltrating their victims to better use.
-For instance, the U.K.’s National Crime Agency has a program to reform teenage hackers into ethical security experts.
+For instance, the U.K.’s National Crime Agency has a programme to reform teenage hackers into ethical security experts.
 But other nation states are more interested in claiming the tools and talents of these bad actors than reforming them.

-Adversaries who can breach and extort organizations for high payouts could easily accomplish the kinds of intrusions that nation states are interested in.
-The relationships between these states and hackers could even be described as quid pro quo—the groups recruited by the state get free license to attack their targets, as long as it aligns with their state’s objectives.
+Adversaries who can breach and extort organisations for high payouts could easily accomplish the kinds of intrusions that nation states are interested in.
+The relationships between these states and hackers could even be described as quid pro quo—the groups recruited by the state get free licence to attack their targets, as long as it aligns with their state’s objectives.
 But given the criminal nature of ransomware groups, it’s just as likely that these states would hold leverage over their recruits in the form of reduced sentences.

 Recent events prove that these scenarios are not just hypothetical.
 Following Russia’s invasion of Ukraine in 2022, the pro-Russian hacktivism group Killnet came under the leadership of BlackSide—a group experienced in ransomware, phishing, and cryptocurrency theft.
-Under BlackSide’s leadership, the group attacked high-profile targets like Lockheed Martin, and claimed to have stolen the defense contractor’s employee data.
+Under BlackSide’s leadership, the group attacked high-profile targets like Lockheed Martin, and claimed to have stolen the defence contractor’s employee data.

 Groups like BlackSide, with access to both highly effective infiltration techniques and government support, could soon grow to pose a serious risk.